dashbird/site/content/blog/tracing-lambda-functions-with-aws-x-ray.md

 Regarding the example from above we can actually see that it's also touching the `alpha-dev-push-receiver` function.
 It allows you to navigate to sub requests made from that Lambda, giving you an incredibly easy and cool way to see what's going on within the actual function invocation.

-## Conclusion
+## Why not start using X-Ray with Dashbird yourself?
 With the addition of X-Ray, the family of monitoring services on AWS has reached an amazing growth.
 The tracing capabilities which make debugging so much easier are a welcome sight to Serverless Architectures.
 We have done our best to give you the ability to use X-Ray for tracing your Lambda Functions with [Dashbird](https://dashbird.io/).
 Hope you liked reading this short product update.
-Feel free to let me know in the comments below if you have any questions or remarks!
+Feel free to let us know in the comments below if you have any questions or remarks!

 ---